maoyuans/chronicles-of-terre/homebrew/origins.md

 - Merchantile: You gain proficiency in **Persuasion** and **Jeweler's Tools**.
 You have advantage on Persuasion and Deception checks used for bartering.
 - Vagabond: You gain proficiency in **Sleight of Hand** and **Thieves' Tools**.
 You gain a +1 to attack rolls and damage rolls with improvised weapons.
 - Brass Tinker: You gain proficiency in **Investigation**.
 You learn the **Mending** cantrip, except you can cast it as an action.
 - Wasteland Hunter: You gain proficiency in **Survival**.
-You gain resistance against poison damage.
+You gain resistance against poison damage, and advantage on saving throws against being poisoned.
 - Road Agents: You gain proficiency in **Stealth** and **Poisoner's Kit**.
 You gain advantage on initiative checks.
 - Secret Operative: You gain proficiency in **Deception** and **Forgery Kit**.
 You may cast **Illusory Script** at will, with Charisma as your spellcasting ability.
 You may only have one effect active from this trait at a time.